 Remember that a used car's current condition and the way it was cared for are at least as important as the style, features and fit when it was new.
-When you're done with this test drive, you may not know for sure if the car is mechanically sound without the help of a mechanic, but you may know if it's definitely not — and be able to rule it out without paying a professional up to $100 to tell you so.
+When you're done with this test drive, you may not know for sure if the car is mechanically sound without the help of a mechanic, but you may know if it's definitely not — and be able to rule it out without paying up to $100 for a professional used-car inspection to tell you so.
 You're also looking for smaller problems that may help you reduce the price.

 Rust Can't Hide

-Despite advances in manufacturing, rust remains one of a vehicle's greatest enemies — one you should be able to detect on your own.
+Despite advances in manufacturing, rust remains one of a greatest enemies on a used car — one you should be able to detect on your own.
 Rust is generally more damaging to a car's appearance and value than to its ability to get you where you need to go.
-It's expensive to repair well and nearly impossible to reverse.
+It's expensive to repair well on any vehicle and nearly impossible to reverse.

 Start at the Bottom

 Start by looking at the car's undercarriage (underside).
 Use your flashlight to inspect the floor pans (the metal that forms the floors) and frame rails (the structural members that run around the perimeter of the car's underbelly).
-Look for rust.
+Inspect for rust.
 Also look for marked differences in the condition of different sections.
-One pristine or freshly painted section in an otherwise moderately rusty car is a reliable indication that part of the vehicle was repaired.
-Did the seller disclose any accidents in the car's history?
+One pristine or freshly painted section in an otherwise moderately rusty vehicle is a reliable indication that part of the vehicle was repaired.
+Did the seller disclose any accidents in the vehicle history?

 Overall wear: Do the tires have enough tread on them to be safe, or are they bald (or close enough to it) that you'll have to replace them soon?
 Look for tread-wear indicators, which become visible when the tread has worn down far enough that the tires need to be replaced.
 The indicators are ridges that run across the surface of the tires, perpendicular to the sidewall.
 Each tire has six of these indicators evenly spaced around its circumference.
 The location of each is marked by an arrowhead found on the sidewall, typically at the base of the tread.